 In January 2014, a federal court selected the first bellwether trials involving Pradaxa.
 Bellwether trials are a tool used by federal courts to help resolve massive product liability cases involving common issues of facts and similar legal arguments.
 A judge selects a sample of cases from the overall pool of available cases.
 The idea is that a sufficient sample size of cases will cover all of the issues that will arise in each plaintiff's case.
 The purpose of bellwether trials is to provide an indicator to both parties of the anticipated results of future cases.

 Injured and Need Legal Advice?
 Get Free Help Today

 If you have a heart condition and take medications, it can be difficult to determine whether a symptom is caused by the illness or the drug.
 Pradaxa has been blamed for serious side effects, including death, so you may want to get legal advice if you take the drug and have suffered serious complications.
-Have a qualified product liability attorney provide a free initial review of your claim today, at no cost to you.
+Have a qualified product liability attorney provide a free initial review of your claim today.